 Yet finding the perfect dessert wine pairing can be a challenge, especially if, like most people, you plan on serving more than one dessert this season.
-In order to take your favorite holiday treats from ordinary to extraordinary, you’ll want to look for very sweet wine styles that still have layers of complex flavors.
+To take your favorite holiday treats from ordinary to extraordinary, you’ll want to look for sweet wine styles that still have layers of complex flavors..
 By investing in the right bottles and finding wines that complement the flavors of each dessert, you’ll end all of your holiday parties on a high note this year.

 Serve True Dessert Wines with Dessert

-Although this wine would have tasted incredible on its own, it came across as too acidic and tannic when paired with dessert.
 After your taste buds are exposed to sweet foods, like pie or cheesecake, they become temporarily accustomed to the elevated sugar levels.
-If you take a sip of dry wine shortly after taking a bite of sweet dessert, you’ll usually find it to be too acidic compared to the food.
-This is true whether you’re serving a $20 bottle of table wine or a $4,000 bottle of Petrus.
+If you take a sip of dry wine shortly after taking a bite of sweet dessert, you’ll usually find it to be too bitter compared to the food.
+This is true whether you’re serving a $20 bottle of table wine or a $5,000 bottle of Pétrus.

 Getting Creative with Dessert Wine Pairings

 When you’re shopping for the right dessert wine, you don’t have to limit yourself to vintage Taylor Fladgate or Château d’Yquem (although these are foolproof selections).
 You can choose nearly any wine variety you prefer, as long as you ensure that the wine falls on the sweeter side of the spectrum and matches the flavor of your dessert.
 For example, fruit-based desserts are less sugary can be paired with less-sweet wines.
 More decadent, rich desserts (like chocolate pots de crème) will pair best with wines that have a sweeter taste.